Oru Thalai Ragam: Production

-The film was entirely shot at AVC college in Mayiladuthurai where Rajendar was an alumnus.
-The film marked the acting debuts of Shankar, Roopa, Thyagu and Ravindran.
-Cinematography was handled by the duo Robert–Rajasekar.
+The film marked the debut of Rajendar in the film industry.
+It also marked the acting debuts of Shankar, Roopa, Thyagu and Ravindran.
 Though Kailashnath was not very fluent in Tamil, he dubbed in his own voice.

-The film marked the debut of Rajendar in the film industry.
-The producer E. M. Ibrahim of Mansoor Creations agreed to produce the film on the basis of one condition that Ibrahim himself will be credited as director while Rajender would be credited as the film's screenwriter and music composer.
+The producer E. M. Ibrahim of Mansoor Creations agreed to produce the film, reportedly on the basis of one condition that Ibrahim himself will be credited as director while Rajender would be credited as the screenwriter and music composer.
 During the shoot, since Ibrahim had no prior experience of film direction, Rajender shot the whole film.

-Soundtrack
+Cinematography was handled by the duo Robert–Rajasekar.
+The film was prominently shot at A. V. C. College in Mayiladuthurai where Rajendar was an alumnus.
+The filming was completed within two months.

+Music

 The music was composed by Rajendar, who also wrote the lyrics.
 Since the lead characters hardly speak to each other throughout the film, Archana Nathan, writing for Scroll.in, feels the songs are their way of communicating.
 Rajender said he wrote the song "Idhu Kuzhandhai Paadum" with the intention of defying the rules of grammar and "mak[ing] a distinctive mark" in his debut film.
 The songs became successful and made Rajendar popular as a composer.
-Rajender recalled that though he had composed the score, his name was not credited for that; the score he composed was replaced with that composed by A. A. Raj.
+Rajender recalled that though he had composed the score, he was not credited for that; the score he composed was replaced with a different score composed by A. A. Raj.
 This made Rajendar swear not to watch the film again.

 Release and reception

 Oru Thalai Ragam was released on 2 May 1980.
 Ibrahim had to release the film himself after distributors refused due to the high price Ibrahim quoted for distribution territories.
-Ananda Vikatan rated the film 50 out of 100.
+Ananda Vikatan rated the film 50 out of 100, appreciating Robert–Rajasekar's cinematography, the songs by Rajendar and score by Raj.
+Kanthan of Kalki praised the performances of the cast and Robert–Rajasekar's cinematography and concluded calling the film a touchstone for the fandom of moviegoers.
 The film completed 365 days of run in several theatres.
-Initial days after the release saw low responses at the box office.
-But the film eventually picked up and became a success.
+Initial days after the release saw low responses at the box office, but the film eventually picked up and became a success.